anirvan/yahoo-group-archive-tools/README.md

 encoding/recoding issues, we'll sometimes see a random Unicode ["U+FFFD" replacement character](https://en.wikipedia.org/wiki/Specials_(Unicode_block)) in the raw RFC822 text.

+#### Our solution

-We go ahead and delete both those linefeeds (to preserve the original format) and the U+FFFD characters (to keep the raw emails 7-bit clean).
+We and delete both the linefeeds (to preserve the original format) and the U+FFFD characters (to keep the raw emails 7-bit clean).

 ## 4. Bugs and todo

+* When we munge MessageIDs, we also kill threading.
+Need to fix!
 * Closest file matches are currently checked against files on disk, rather than against those in the attachments info array.
 This means we might accidentally pick the wrong attachment in cases where the